Sahel92/SeleniumTestNGAutomation/README.md

-# BookITAutomation

-Booking.com Test Automation Framework
-This repository contains a test automation framework for the booking.com website.
 The framework is designed to automate various scenarios related to user interactions on a website using Selenium WebDriver, Java, TestNG, and the Page Object Model (POM) design pattern.

 Tools and Frameworks Used